Nexmo/station/_documentation/messages/concepts/whatsapp.md

 # Understanding WhatsApp messaging

-WhatsApp Business Solution can only be sent by businesses that have been approved by WhatsApp.
+WhatsApp Business Solution messages can only be sent by businesses that have been approved by WhatsApp.
 This business profile will also have a green verified label to indicate that it is a legitimate business.

 The advantage of WhatsApp is that the identifier of users on the platform is their mobile phone number.

 In order to get started with WhatsApp you will need to email [sales@nexmo.com](mailto:sales@nexmo.com).
 Nexmo is an official partner and will handle the application and creation of your WhatsApp Business account for you.
 Currently WhatsApp is in Limited Availability and only a certain number of customers will be onboarded.

+> **NOTE:** Nexmo cannot guarantee you will receive a WhatsApp account.

 If successful, your account manager will provide you with a WhatsApp number.